 Q: What if I am already eligible for or have taken the Child Life Certification exam?

-A: Applicants who have already taken the certification exam, or who are eligible to take the exam, should apply for admission to the Advanced Standing program, or the Combined Degree program if they are an undergraduate student at Wheelock with a concentration in Child Life.
+A: Applicants who have already taken the certification exam, or who are eligible to take the exam, should apply for admission to the Advanced Standing program.

 Q: Do I have to interview for admission to the program?